jrsmith3/jrsmith3.github.io/content/2014-02-21 Sample logs.md

 Cross-reference
 ---------------
-Finally, the records should have a cross-reference, if applicable.
-Since the sample log should not be used as a lab notebook, the reference field should include a full cross-reference to a lab notebook and page number, e.g. `JRS Lab Notebook 2014-02-27 p14`.
-Additionally, since most instruments record data in a computer file, the reference field should include a cross-reference to the computer file(s).
-For example, `20140217-2355_stm_0001_jrs.dat`.
+Finally, the records should have one or more cross-references, if applicable.
+Cross-references usually point to a page in a lab notebook or a filename.
+Since your lab notebook has a [unique name](https://jrsmith3.github.io/http://localhost:8000/effective-lab-notebooks.html), the cross-reference might look something like `JRS Lab Notebook 2014-02-27 p14`.
+If the event you are recording results in a computer data file, the cross-reference to the [uniquely named](https://jrsmith3.github.io/naming-files-uniquely-to-reduce-confusion.html) computer file might look like `20140217-2355_stm_0001_jrs.dat`.

 Many times, an entry will have multiple cross-references.
-For example, the cross-reference for the lab notebook in which the experiment is recorded (`JRS Lab Notebook 2014-03-13 p17`), the data file used to initialize the instrument (`20110827-1310_ebeam-init_jrs.dat`), and the data file produced during the experiment (`20140313-0903_ebeam_jrs0001_jrs.dat`).
+Put each cross-reference on a new line.

 (picture of multiple cross-references)